ministryofjustice/security-guidance/docs/mail-check.md

 Contact the MoJ Cyber Security team to be added into MoJ's subscription of the service.

-## Feedback
+## Contact and Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).
+For any further questions or advice relating to security, or for any feedback or suggestions for improvement, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk).